 The health care policy conference was a success and the papers were published.
 This conference was intended to "announce" to the academic and practitioner public policy community that W&M was involved in the policy issues of the day.
 Over the next few years, a dozen more national and international conferences on topics ranging from higher education and public policy, the creation of the European Union and its implications for international trade, the role of NATO in the post-Cold War era, biotechnology and public policy, airline deregulation, picking the US president, ethics and national political campaigns, and the impact of the national savings and loan crisis on Virginia were held.

-Sarah Stafford is now the current Director of the Thomas Jefferson Program in Public Policy at the College of William and Mary as well as a Professor of Economics.
+John Gilmour is the current Director of W&M Public Policy at the College of William & Mary as well as a Professor of Government.